DownHomeDigital AV receivers Best 2 Channel Stereo Receivers

 In fact, this receiver is designed with a peculiar company’s ideology in mind but has some interesting features meant for satisfying modern demands.
 As a stereo receiver, the NR1200 delivers 75 watts per channel at an 8 Ohm load and has two pairs of speaker output jacks (A and B).
 Since it is an affordable model in the Marantz catalog, it lacks some features available in the more expensive Marantz units.
 However, I looked under the cover to ensure that the receiver is made of reliable and high-quality components.

-Unlike Denon DRA-800H and Yamaha R-N803, this model is strikingly compact (14.5 x 17.38 x 4.25 inches), so if you need a cool receiver for a small room, opt for this device.
+Unlike Denon DRA-900H and Yamaha R-N803, this model is strikingly compact (14.5 x 17.38 x 4.25 inches), so if you need a cool receiver for a small room, opt for this device.
 It has three linear RCA inputs and an MM input of a built-in phonograph.
 This may seem disappointing compared to the number of inputs other top-tier receivers have, but it is more than enough for most users today.

 I like that the Marantz NR1200 comes equipped with coaxial and optical inputs.
 I tested them with multiple sources and experienced no lags and errors.
 A built-in network module and HEOS support also deserve praise.
 HEOS is a combination of streamer and smart platform, so I managed to test the NR1200 in a multi-room system with other compatible devices and control them from a single app.

 Having tested multiple receivers, I can instantly recognize Marantz products because of their “energetic” sounding, and this unit is no exception.
 The bass was detailed and focused, with clear raises and fast fading.
 Another strong point of the NR1200 is its high-frequency sound.
 It has an AKM DAC instead of ESS Saber, and that’s why high frequencies combine transparency and some sweetness.
+If you’re a fan of jazz, blues, or good old rock (like me), this model handles those styles beautifully.
+I simply adore Fleetwood Mac, Jefferson Airplane, and Florence + The Machine, and I thoroughly enjoyed the unique vocals and complex combinations of upper and midrange frequencies without “muddiness” but with proper percussive dynamics where the back layers don’t bulge forward and blend into an uncomfortable dish.
+Just goosebumps on the body.

 Pros

-• Easy to set up and operate.
+- Easy to set up and operate.

-• Separate knob controls for bass, treble, and balance.
+- Separate knob controls for bass, treble, and balance.

-• Plenty of HDMI connections for all kinds of attachments.
+- Plenty of HDMI connections for all kinds of attachments.

-• Nice compact unit with Zone 2 capabilities and Bluetooth.
+- Nice compact unit with Zone 2 capabilities and Bluetooth.

 Cons

-• No bi-amping.
+- No bi-amping.

-• Doesn’t support DV passthrough.
+- Doesn’t support DV passthrough.

-• No dedicated headphone amp.
+- No dedicated headphone amp.

 Yamaha R-S202 – budget